cobisja/symfony-remote-login-tutorial/README.md

 Imagine you have the following scenario:

-* Having 2 Symfony apps deployed in different domains or subdomains (e.g. `users.example.com` & `website.example.com`).
+* There are 2 Symfony apps deployed in different domains or subdomains (e.g. `users.example.com` & `website.example.com`).
-* You have to login using the first app but there is not persisted users in this one.
+* You have to log in using the first app but there are not persisted users in this one.
 The users, required for the authentication process, are located in the second one.
-* Once you logged in the first app, any time required, it needs to refresh the session user (e.g. every time a protected page is loaded).
+* Once you logged in the first app, when required (by Symfony), it needs to refresh the session user (e.g. every time a protected page is loaded) from the remote source.

-How do you achieve that the first app communicates with the second to handle the authentication/user refresher process in a fluid way?
+How do you achieve that the first app communicates with the second one to handle the authentication/user refresher tasks in a fluid way?

 Well, this is where writing a **custom authenticator** and a **custom user provider** come handy.